engapa/kafka-k8s-openshift/README.md

 Users can pass parameters to config files just adding environment variables with specific name patterns.

-This table collects patterns of names for each file:
+This table collects the patterns of variable names which will are written in each file:

 PREFIX     | FILE (${KAFKA_HOME}/config) |         Example
 -----------|-----------------------------|-----------------------------